jfm-data/jfm-data.github.io/_posts/2022-02-28-GOT-explains-crypto.md

 developments incredible, but throughout the rich text, <b>there is wisdom</b> that stews in my mind for days after reading.
 The one gnawing on my brain right now is the riddle that Varys poses to Tyrion in <i>A Clash of Kings</i>...

-<blockquote style="background-color:rgba(235, 235, 235, 0.7);font-size:20px; text-align: left; padding:24px;"> “In a room sit three great men, a king, a priest, and a rich man with his gold.
+<blockquote style="background-color:rgba(235, 235, 235, 0.7); font-size:20px; text-align: left; padding:24px; letter-spacing: 0px;"> “In a room sit three great men, a king, a priest, and a rich man with his gold.
 Between them stands a sellsword,
 a little man of common birth and no great mind.
 Each of the great ones bids him slay the other two.
 ‘Do it,’ says the king, ‘for I am your lawful ruler.’
 ‘Do it,’ says the priest, ‘for I command you in the names of the gods.’
 ‘Do it,’ says the rich man, ‘and all this gold shall be yours.’
 So tell me – who lives and who dies?”</blockquote>